 About the Security

 Options are contracts which control underlying assets, oftentimes stock.
 It is possible to buy (own or long) or sell (write or short) an option to initiate a position.
-Options are traded through a broker like Ally Invest, who charges a commission when buying or selling option contracts.
-Before trading options carefully consider your objectives, the risks, transaction costs and fees.
+Options are traded through a broker like Ally Invest.
+Before trading options carefully consider your objectives, the risks, transaction costs, and fees.

 Purchasing a protective put gives you the right to sell stock you already own at strike price A. Protective puts are handy when your outlook is bullish but you want to protect the value of stocks in your portfolio in the event of a downturn.
 They can also help you cut back on your antacid intake in times of market uncertainty.

 Protective puts are often used as an alternative to stop orders.
 The problem with stop orders is they sometimes work when you don’t want them to work, and when you really need them they don’t work at all.
 For example, if a stock’s price is fluctuating but not really tanking, a stop order might get you out prematurely.
 If that happens, you probably won’t be too happy if the stock bounces back.